devitocodes/devito/scripts/advisor/README.md

   mode.
 This analysis, together with the `survey` analysis, is necessary to generate a roofline.
 Both are run by `run_advisor.py`.
 * Requires python3, untested in earlier versions of python
+* Currently requires download of repository and running `pip3 install .`, the scripts are currently not included as a package with the user installation of Devito

 TODO: